 Repot Your Plants

-Knowing when and how to repot your plants can seem like a daunting task.
-When I first started with plants I didn’t think about repotting.
-It wasn’t something that crossed my mind when it came to the topic of plants.
+Knowing when and how to repot your plants can seem daunting.
+When I first started with plants, I didn’t think about repotting at all.
+It wasn’t something that crossed my mind regarding the topic of plants.

-Once I realized my plant was going to outgrow its pot at some point, I started to feel overwhelmed.
+Once I realized my plant would outgrow its pot at some point, I started to feel overwhelmed.
 I didn’t understand the timing of when to repot or where to start.
-However, I learned a lot of little things along the way by talking with other plant lovers.
+However, I’ve been blessed to learn a lot of tips along the way by talking with other plant lovers.

-Just as with watering and lighting requirements, repotting your plant can be catered to each specific variety of plant.
-However, am I really going to research, remember, and write down each re-potting requirement for every plant I have?
-No.
+Just as with watering and lighting requirements, repotting can be determined by the type of plant.
+However, researching, remembering, and writing down each re-potting requirement for every plant I have is a lot.

 The general rule I follow is; If the roots are coming through the bottom, then it’s time for the next pot size up.

-You’re able to see the roots coming through the bottom of the pot because they poke through the drainage hole.
-What is a drainage hole and why would you want one?
+If you’re able to see the roots coming through the bottom of the pot, it should be because they poke through the drainage hole.
+What is a drainage hole, and why would you want one?
 Refer to How To Water Your Plants.

 In most circumstances, you’ll only want to take the plant one pot size up from its current pot size.
 If you go too large, too quickly, then it will leave room for water to just sit in the soil.
 This can often lead to poor plant health or root rot.